CUSTOMER EXPERIENCE

 What consumers want from brands in 2025

-Summary: what is ecommerce CX?
+What is ecommerce CX?

 Ecommerce customer experience is the emotional connection customers have with your brand, from initial discovery to post-purchase and loyalty program engagement.

-Consumer expectations of brands are always rising.
-Nowhere is this more true than in ecommerce—74% of buyers surveyed in Klaviyo’s future of consumer marketing report expect brands to provide personalized experiences in 2025.
+Consumer expectations of brands are always rising, and nowhere is this more true than in ecommerce.
+According to Klaviyo’s future of consumer marketing report, 74% of shoppers expect brands to provide more personalized experiences in 2025.
 But only 27% actually recall receiving a personalized discount or offer in the past 6 months.

-With 77% of buyers planning to maintain or increase their level of ecommerce and retail spend this year, brands that don’t meet these expectations will lose business to competitors that do.
+With 77% of buyers planning to maintain or increase their level of ecommerce and retail spend this year, according to Klaviyo’s 2025 BFCM forecast, brands that don’t meet these expectations will lose business to competitors that do.

-How customers discover brands today
+How people discover brands today

 According to our future of consumer marketing report, buyer attention is more fragmented than ever: